-Total revenues increased 86% in the three months ended September 30, 2016 over the corresponding period in 2015 primarily as a result of the acquisition of Health Net, as well as the impact from expansions and new programs in many of our states in 2015 and 2016 and growth in the Health Insurance Marketplace business in 2016.
+Total revenues increased 69% in the three months ended March 31, 2017 over the corresponding period in 2016 primarily due to the acquisition of Health Net, as well as the impact from expansions and new programs in many of our states in 2016 and 2017, and growth in the Health Insurance Marketplace business in 2017.
+During the three months ended March 31, 2017, we received premium rate adjustments which yielded a net 1% composite change across all of our markets.